Are you planning a road trip through Romania? Here’s a 5-day Romania road trip itinerary and all you need to know (Banat and Transylvania).

 On the way, you will pass through Alba Iulia, the original capital of Romania.
 I strongly advise you to take a break and visit the cobble-stoned citadel, if only for one hour.

-Every day, at noon (12 pm), there is the change of the guards, in front of the Obelisk.
+Every day, at noon (12 pm), there is a change of the guards in front of the Obelisk.
 The guards dress up and delight visitors with a full show.
 They use horses and real cannons.
 Check out all the details on the official website of Alba Iulia.